 Collecting military objects is a passion that requires time, patience, modesty and reliable sources.
-Being demanding is all the more important, as with time, objects become more rare and are increasingly more difficult to obtain.
-However, military objects are a collection theme which still enables people, according to their possibilities, to find high-quality historical objects at reasonable prices.
+Being demanding is all the more important, as with time, objects become rarer and are increasingly harder to obtain.
+However, military objects are a collection theme which still enables people, according to their financial needs, to find high-quality historical objects at reasonable prices.

-I always feel enthusiastic when, after carrying out some historical research, I realise that an apparently insignificant, yet history-laden object, turns out to be sometimes more telling than a prestigious object that has only few copies in the world !
-This is a unique opportunity for potential collectors, or for those who would rather not have a costly passion, to develop an interest in military curios.
+I always feel enthusiastic when, after carrying out historical research, I realise that a seemingly insignificant, yet history-laden object, turns out to deliver more information on history than a prestigious object that has only a few copies in the world !
+This is a unique opportunity for potential collectors, or those who would rather not have a costly passion, to develop an interest in military curios.

-Unlike what current trends may suggest, militaria still offers some subjects accessible to a majority of collectors, provided we know how to walk off the beaten tracks of highly valued periods or objects.
-The July Monarchy brass items ; the military buttons of the second part of the 19th century ; the Third Republic uniforms ; the National Guard headgear ; the miniature portraits of the reigns of Louis-Philippe and of Napoleon III ; military photographs ; some brass items of the National Guard during the French Revolution ; epaulettes from the Restoration to the Third Republic ; regimental souvenirs, some town swords of the Louis XVI era, are all subjects in which it is possible to make up series of authentic, interesting, aesthetic and historical objects with usual means.
+Unlike what current trends suggest, militaria still offers subjects accessible to a majority of collectors, provided we know how to stray from the beaten tracks of highly valued periods or objects.
+The July Monarchy brass items ; the military buttons of the second part of the 19th century ; the Third Republic uniforms ; the National Guard headgear ; the miniature portraits of Louis-Philippe and Napoleon III ; military photographs ; brass items of the National Guard during the French Revolution ; epaulettes from the Restoration to the Third Republic ; regimental souvenirs, town swords of the Louis XVI era, all are subjects in which it is possible to make up a series of authentic, interesting, aesthetic and historical objects with usual means.

-The objects I present are carefully described, they are authentic (unless any mistaken appraisal was made), their condition is objectively stated (only the parts that can be dismantled could be checked).
+The objects I present are described with care, they are authentic (unless any mistaken appraisal was made), their condition is objectively stated (only the parts that can be dismantled could be checked).

 The terms of sale are available on request.

-I practice 4 types of activity, in France or abroad.
+I practice 4 types of activities, in France or abroad.

 1 – Trade of ancient objects on catalogues or via internet.